 Limited, Brahmaputra Cracker & Polymer Limited, GAIL Global (Singapore)

-complied by your Company.
-Annual Report of said subsidiary companies
+circular are being complied to by your Company.
+The Annual Report of

-are available on your Company''s website i.e. www.gailonline.com and
+the said subsidiary companies is available on your Company''s website

-physical copy will be made available to
+www.gailonline.com.
+Besides, a physical copy will be made available to

 Standards and statement containing brief financial details of your

-Company''s subsidiaries for the financial year ended 31st March, 2013 is
+Company''s subsidiaries for the financial year ended 31st March, 2014

-forming part of the Annual Report.
+form part of the Annual Report.
 Annual accounts of subsidiaries and the

 related detailed information are open for inspection by any member at

 the registered office of the Company and of the respective subsidiary

 MANAGEMENT DISCUSSION AND ANALYSIS